 It started as a simple summertime West Texas vs. East Texas high school all-star football game back in 1938.
 Today, the Oil Bowl is one of the most prestigious postseason all-star games in the United States.

 From 1945 until 2012 (except for one year) the format was Texas vs. Oklahoma.
 It didn’t get much better than that.
 The top high school players from the two states went head-to-head every summer for football bragging rights.
-The 2013 Oil Bowl was an East vs. West Texas Game.
-Beginning with the 2014 game, players will be coming from Texas and surrounding states.
+Beginning in 2014 the Oil Bowl became a East vs. West Texas Game.

 Many Oil Bowlers have gone on to be stars in college and professional football.
 Steve Owens went from here to win the Heisman Trophy.
 Others — like Jack Mildren, J.C.
 Watts and Steve Largent — have not only made names for themselves in football, but also politics.